 The fact that bacteria, birds, fish and turtles use the Earth’s magnetic field for navigation purposes is well known.
-The purpose and existence of the magnetic components in their bodies are also well researched.
+The purpose and existence of the magnetic components in their bodies have also been well researched.
 Now, while this topic has already been discussed, what about magnetic substances in humans?

 Birds and bacteria have magnetic crystals, but do we?
 Is this a myth or a fact supported by science?
-And what could be their purpose?
+And if they’re in our brains, what could be their purpose?

 The study also attempted to understand whether the origin of the magnetic crystals was internal or external.

 Many believe that the origin of the magnetite crystals is external, meaning that they enter the brain from the environment.
-Magnetite nanoparticles can enter the brain via the nose.
-If this is the case, then one should find that the olfactory bulb, a part of the brain directly above the nose, has the highest concentration of these particles, while the b-ack part of the brain, further away from the nose, would have very few magnetite nanoparticles, as the particles wouldn’t be able to easily reach there.
-Furthermore, since everyone breathes the same air, there should be no difference between the presence of such a substance in male and female brains.
+For example, magnetite nanoparticles can enter the brain via the nose.
+If this is the case, then one should find that the olfactory bulb, a part of the brain directly above the nose, has the highest concentration of these particles, while the back part of the brain, further away from the nose, would have very few magnetite nanoparticles, as the particles wouldn’t be able to reach there as easily.
+Furthermore, since everyone breathes the same air, there should be no difference between the presence of such a substance between male and female brains.